danielcrimp/embeddings-exploration/README.md

 #### Thoughts

 With filtering, of 100 similar examples, we get 24 that are valid pairs.
 Most of these seem correct.
-This is

 - Brazil got Rio de Janeiro, rather than Brasilia.
 Rio de Janeiro is a larger city, and was also the capital until 1960.
 - Italy got Turin, rather than Rome.
 This is unusual, because I don't think the Google News dataset goes back to the 1860s.